SEEengineering/WEBappgradingsystem/jwt-springboot-reactjs-garde-system-authentication/README.md

 After signin, user can request secured resources from backend server by adding the JWT token in Authorization Header.
 For each request, backend will check the JWT signature and then returns back the resources based on user’s registered authorities.

-## Reactjs JWT Authentication Diagram Overview
+## Reactjs JWT Authentication Overview

 Reactjs JWT Authentication would be built with 5 main kind blocks: